thetensor-space/thetensor-space.github.io/contact.md

 ---
 layout: page
 width: xsmall
-title: Our Team
+title: Who to Contact
 permalink: /contact/
 ---

 #### Contact us
 We invite you explore the repository and join our team.
 We welcome and encourage any contributions to the repository.
-If you need help getting started, please feel free to @-mention any of the contributors below or you can read the repository’s [Projects](https://github.com/thetensor-space/TameGenus/projects) tab.
+If you need help getting started, please feel free to @-mention any of the contributors below or you can read the repository’s [Projects](/softwaretools) tab.

 {% include image-contributor.html
   img="/images/avatar_james_b_wilson.jpg"